 Public nuisance means any animal that endangers the life or health of persons or other animals, or substantially interferes with the rights of citizens, other than their owners, to enjoyment of life or property.
-The term "public nuisance" shall include, but not be limited to any animal that:
+The term "public nuisance" shall include, but not be limited to, any animal that:

-- (1) Is repeatedly found running at large; - (2) Is in any section of any park or open space land where animals are not permitted, or where permitted, is not on a leash or otherwise under the control of its owner or keeper; - (3) Damages or defiles any property other than that of the owner, unless the owner or keeper immediately picks up after the animal; - (4) Barks, whines, howls or makes any noise natural to its species in an excessive or continuous fashion so as to disturb the peace, except where such activity occurs on a farm; - (5) Is in heat and is not confined or under the owner's or keeper's control so as to prevent attraction or contact with other animals; - (6) Whether or not on the property of its owner, that without provocation molests, attacks, or otherwise unreasonably interferes with the freedom of movement of persons in a public right-of-way or on private property other than that of the animal's owner; - (7) Chases motor vehicles in a public right-of-way; - (8) Is offensive or dangerous to the public health, safety or welfare by virtue of the number of animals maintained at a single residence and the inadequacy of the facilities and care; or

-(9) Attacks another animal off the property of the owner or keeper of the attacking animal.
+- (1) Is repeatedly found running at large; - (2) Is in any section of any park or open space land where animals are not permitted, or where permitted, is not properly on a leash or lead seven (7) feet in length or less on school or other non-designated public property or on a leash or lead of twenty (20) feet in length or less on designated public property as herein defined, which leash or lead is -or otherwise under the immediate control of its owner or keeper who is capable of restraining the animal at all times; - (3) Damages or defiles any property other than that of the owner, unless the owner or keeper immediately picks up after the animal; - (4) Barks, whines, howls or makes any noise natural to its species in an excessive or continuous fashion so as to disturb the peace, except where such activity occurs on a farm; - (5) Is in heat and is not confined or under the owner's or keeper's control so as to prevent attraction or contact with other animals; - (6) Whether or not on the property of its owner, that without provocation molests, attacks, or otherwise unreasonably interferes with the freedom of movement of persons in a public right-of-way or on private property other than that of the animal's owner; - (7) Chases motor vehicles in a public right-of-way; - (8) Is offensive or dangerous to the public health, safety or welfare by virtue of the number of animals maintained at a single residence and the inadequacy of the facilities and care; or - (9) Attacks another animal off the property of the owner or keeper of the attacking animal.